GeoRacoon/GeoRacoon/src/riogrande/README.md

 ## Features

-RioGrandecurrently has the following set of features:
+RioGrande currently has the following set of features:

 - Support for...
 - ...